Employment Opportunities

 Compensation & Benefits

-Salary is based on experience and capabilities, with a starting range of $48,000 – $58,000 for a 35-hour work week (8:30 a.m. – 4:30 p.m., with a one-hour lunch).
-Excellent benefits package, including health, dental, and vision insurance, with optional health savings account; life insurance; short-term disability insurance; 457b deferred compensation retirement; and paid time off, including holiday, vacation, personal, and sick leave.
+Salary is based on experience and capabilities, with a starting range of $53,000 – $61,000 for a 35-hour work week (8:30 a.m. – 4:30 p.m., with a one-hour lunch).
+Excellent benefits package, including health, dental, and vision insurance, with optional health savings account; life insurance; short-term disability insurance; 457b deferred compensation retirement (Tri-County is in the process of applying to participate in the IMRF pension plan); and paid time off, including holiday, vacation, personal, and sick leave.

 To Apply

 Applications are accepted and reviewed on a rolling basis until the position is filled.
-To apply, please submit a resume, letter of interest summarizing relevant experience and professional goals, and contact information for three references via email to employment@tricountyrpc.org.
-Applicants may also submit documents in person or by mail to TCRPC, 456 Fulton St, Suite 401, Peoria, Illinois 61602.
+Interested candidates are encouraged to submit a letter of interest summarizing relevant experience and professional goals, a resume, and the names and contact information for three references via email to employment@tricountyrpc.org or via mail to TCRPC, 456 Fulton Street, Suite 401, Peoria, Illinois 61602.

 TCRPC is an Equal Opportunity Employer.
 Qualified minorities, women, veterans, and individuals with disabilities are encouraged to apply.
 Candidates must be able to work legally in the United States.